 5.7.1 It is not anticipated that the component schemes will generate any additional wholelife costs.
-The nature and use of cycle routes result in minimal maintenance requirements going forward.
-Therefore, no additional whole-life costs should be ascribed.
+The nature and use of the proposed component schemes are highly likely to result in minimal maintenance requirements going forward.
+Therefore, no additional whole life costs should be ascribed.